 Although the outbreak of lice-related diseases is not as common nowadays, they are still seen in unsanitary prisons or detention halls, impoverished areas, and in developing nations.

 Symptoms of Lice Infestation

 When we talk about symptoms, we are pertaining to the indication of the disease in question.
-But having symptoms of lice can immediately confirm the diagnoses unless you actually see a louse in your hair or body.
+But having symptoms of lice can immediately confirm the diagnosis unless you actually see a louse in your hair or body.

-Symptoms of Head Lice Infestation
+Symptoms of A Head Lice Infestation

-Children are more commonly affected with head lice, but it is not rare for adults to get them too.
+Children are more commonly affected by head lice, but it is not rare for adults to get them too.
 Once your child is infected, it would be best to treat yourself as well, just as a precaution.
 Some of the signs and symptoms you would need to look out for is:

 Bugs on Clothes or Hair

-If you do your laundry and notice a few bugs here and there, it would be best to disinfect the clothes and practically everything it has come in contact to.
+If you do your laundry and notice a few bugs here and there, it would be best to disinfect the clothes and practically everything it has come in contact with.
 Lice will not survive without a human host for longer than 24 hours.

 Rashes or Red Spotting

 When lice bite you, it releases an anticoagulant to prevent the blood from clotting while it is feeding.
 The bites of these lice may cause an allergic reaction because of the chemicals in its saliva, which would eventually cause rashes or spots.
 In rare cases, full-on sores are observed.